 The Rule of Seven

-The Rule of Seven has been making the rounds of marketing circles forever.
+The Rule of Seven (sometimes nine) has been making the rounds of marketing circles forever.
 It is as valid today as it was 50 years ago.

 Which means that your message has to be out there in order to be seen.
 You may have to tweet the same message a hundred times before someone notices it for the first time.
 Another prospect may have seen your tweet or Facebook message eight times before curiosity wins the day and they take a look at your book.